why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/printersetc.md

 1. You may need to install this package with `sudo zypper install firewall-config`.
 2. After starting and authenticating firewall-config, you should see the active internet connection(s) in a panel on the left.
 Note that each connection is assigned to a "zone" -- basically a named collection of firewall policies.
 If this is your first time using firewall-config, all connections are assigned to the "public" zone.
     * You should not modify the public zone; that should remain your most secure zone for using an unfamiliar or untrusted internet connection.
 Instead, you should take your known, trusted connections and assign them to a different zone.
-For example, you might take a connection to your home wifi and assign that to the (likely pre-existing) zone called "home."
+For example, you might take a connection to your home Wi-Fi and assign that to the (likely pre-existing) zone called "home."
 (You can do this by clicking on the connection in the list and then the __Change Zone__ button.)
-    * You can authorize more services in the "home" zone, so that when your computer connects in a new way (such as the coffee-shop wifi), that new connection will be assigned to the default, highly secure, "public" zone.
+    * You can authorize more services in the "home" zone, so that when your computer connects in a new way (such as the coffee-shop Wi-Fi), that new connection will be assigned to the default, highly secure, "public" zone.
 3. To get printing working in "home", select it from the list of zones in the "Configuration" panel, and select the "Services" tab to its right.
 Then check the (ideally minimal set of) necessary services on the right; likely candidates for network printing are "mdns", "snmp", "ipp", and/or "ipp-client".
 Once a test page is again printing properly, you can simply close firewall-config; it automatically permanently saves its settings.

 ## Other devices